 Who gets to keep the ring when the engagement turns sour

-The ultimate day of romance is fast approaching and it is expected that over one million people will become engaged on Valentine’s Day.
+The ultimate day of romance is here and it is expected that over one million people will become engaged on Valentine’s Day.
 Although everyone wishes for a fairy tale ending, not all wishes come true.

 Along with heartbreak and disappointment, there are a number of other important issues that couples need to consider.
 For instance, If your fiancée breaks off the engagement, who gets to keep the ring?